-- Summary and detailed budget in South African Rand; - Financial plan, including letters of intent from investors;
+- Summary and detailed budget in South African Rand; - Financial plan, including letters of intent from investors; - Letter indicating proof of 25% secured; - Advanced ruling from the NFVF in the case of a co-production; - Distribution/licence agreement signed by distributors;

-- · Funding and service agreement; - Distribution/licence agreement signed by distributors; - Provisional shooting schedule and Post-production schedule; - Certificate of incorporation of the SPCV; - Appointment of directors of the SPCV; - Copies of Identifications of Shareholders and Directors; - Incorporation documents including the memorandum of incorporation; - Shareholders Certificate, Shareholders Agreement and Share Register officially signed (Trust deed and beneficiaries where applicable); - B-BBEE assessment information pack where applicable to support B-BBEE certificate; - Written confirmation that the dtic will be credited; - Valid B-BBEE Certificate (level one to three) of Production company or affidavit; and - Valid B-BBEE Certificate (level one to four) of compliance for SPCV or affidavit.
+- Provisional shooting schedule and Post-Production schedule; - Co-Producers agreement (where applicable); - Incorporation documents including the memorandum of incorporation; - Certificate of incorporation of the SPCV; - Appointment of directors of the SPCV; - Copies of Identifications of Shareholders and Directors; - Shareholders Certificates of members and Share Register officially signed; - Shareholders Agreement; - Shareholders Certificate, Shareholders Agreement and Share Register officially signed (Trust deed and beneficiaries where applicable); - B-BBEE assessment information pack where applicable to support B-BBEE certificate; - Written confirmation that the dtic will be credited for the production; - Valid B-BBEE Certificate (level one to three) of compliance or affidavit for the Production company; and - Valid B-BBEE Certificate (level one to four) of compliance or affidavit for the SPCV.

-12.2 Confirmation of commencement of principal photography: Form B
+13.2 Confirmation of commencement of principal photography: Form B

-The following documents must accompany form B:
+The following documents must accompany the form B:

-- Day one of principal photography call sheet; - Day one of principal photography progress report; - Current photography schedule; - Confirmation of original storyline; - Production and Post-production schedule; and - Confirmation of 100% Funding closed.
+- Day one of principal photography call sheet;

+- Day one of principal photography progress report;

-12.3 Application for payment of the incentive: Form C
+- Confirmation of original storyline;

+- Current photography schedule;

+- Production Post-production schedule; and

+- Confirmation of 100% Funding closed.

+13.3 Claim Form: Form C

-The following documents must accompany form C:
+The following documents must accompany the form C:

-- Audited summary and detailed expenditure report; - Auditor's statement and Factual Finding Report signed by the Auditor;
+- Signed Claim Form by the applicant and the auditor; - Audited summary and detailed expenditure report; - Auditor's statement and Factual Finding Report signed by the Auditor and applicant;